What is the CMU Writing Center?

 Do I need an appointment?

 Using discussion and question methods, a WC consultant will work with you for up to 50 minutes on any stage of the writing process.
-You can come in with only your assignment and brainstorm, or you can come in with your final paper and polish.
-It helps to have some ideas about what you would like to work on, a copy of your assignment, and a positive attitude.
+You can join the meeting with only your assignment and brainstorm, or you can bring your final paper and polish.
+It helps to have some ideas about what you would like to work on and a copy of your assignment.